dmitriy-myz/pam_alerter/README.md

 # pam alerter

-Script for email alert if user logged in from new ip
+Script for alert to email if user logged in from new ip address

 ## Prerequisites
 working local mta, listening on localhost

 ## install
 place `alerter.py` to `/opt/scripts/`

 place `alerter.json` to `/opt/scripts/`

-set email from, recievers, ip white list in `alerter.json`
+set sender email, receivers, ip white list in `alerter.json`

 add to the end of file `/etc/pam.d/sshd`
 ```